gabors-data-analysis/gabors-data-analysis.github.io/_pages/talks-thesis.md

 ### A case study
 Throughout the talk I will use a case study from my textbook on family ownership of firms and management quality.
+The case study is based on the [World Management Survey](https://gabors-data-analysis.com/casestudies/#ch21a-founderfamily-ownership-and-quality-of-management).

-Data and code in Stata, R and Python are available for anyone interested to learn more.
+Data and code in Stata, R and Python are available for anyone interested to learn more or replicare results.

 ### Tools
  I'll talk about 7 tools as well: